yassersouri/thomas-calibration/README.md

 Hight leven details:

 * I've used [CvMat](http://opencv.willowgarage.com/documentation/python/core_basic_structures.html#cvmat) for images.
 So utility codes work with that data structure.
+Although some utility functions work with numpy arrays.
+* I've tried my best to prevent using `for` loops in code.

 ### To Do